A US-style migration debate is taking over Britain’s election - with a Trump acolyte leading the charge - KESQ

 Put simply, Britain’s approach to migrants and refugees is harsher, but less effective, than before.

 “The Tories have effectively closed the asylum system.
 You arrive, (and) your claim will not be processed,” Gardner says.
-CNN has contacted the Home Office for comment.
+The Home Office declined to comment.

 Around 100,000 people are waiting to hear if they will be granted asylum – a limbo that can be punishing, particularly for those housed in hotels or detention centers, like the Bibby Stockholm barge that floats off Britain’s southern coast.